elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 And your choice of version is itself an incredibly powerful tool — broadcasting intent and magnitude.
 Sometimes a major version is not much on paper, but is instead a clear message about the moment.
 Likewise, sometimes a minor version involves many changes, but stays minor because it's all part of the same story.

+And all together, these versions tell the story of your organization.
+They're the chapters in your autobiography, each building on the last and setting the stage for the next.
+But there's more to it than simply "tracking changes."
+It's about remembering the past.

+## Grow from your past

+We track these changes to know what bets we've made _and why_; to learn from ourselves.
+Because, as the saying goes:

+> “Those who cannot remember the past are condemned to repeat it.”
+>
+> – George Santayana, The Life of Reason.

+We all forget the past.
+Our memory is selective and overly influenced by our current moment.
+And even worse, our memories change every time we remember them (look it up, it's mildly terrifying).
+Without safekeeping, we'll lose key insights and lessons learned through our experiences.
+We'll forget the why behind our decisions and the context that shaped them, and only have the outcomes that followed.
+And that's a dangerous place to be.

+Safekeeping our past is how we will learn from our mistakes and build on our wins.
+It's how we see the forest from the trees and remain grounded.
+It's how we see the incredible progress we've made.
+The past gives us the context to understand the present and the foresight to shape the future.
+This is one power of a changelog; but there's another.

+## Take a step to treating your organization like a product

+It might feel weird at first, but your organization is truly a product in its own right.
+It has an incredibly rich history full of change and reaction.
+It has a deep personality, coming from both the people but also what they do together every day.
+It exists to _do something_ in this world.
+And if you plan to be successful, it will be dynamic and ever-evolving, growing, changing, and constantly adapting.

+There are many ways to think about your organization as a product, but a changelog is a powerful starting place.
+As your ~~product~~ organization goes through changes, updates, and improvements, you are packaging these together to tell a powerful story.
+And in tracking those stories — collective bets across strategy, structure, and defaults — you'll get better at each future bet you have to make; equipped with knowledge and clear-eyed insights.
+You'll also start seeing more and more and more of the organization as a product, and that's where the real magic happens.

-## A "real" example
+## Let's ground all of this with an example

 There's a lot here!
 Let's pull this all together and see how this works by reviewing a changelog for the fictional "CodeCraft Inc."

-Even this short snippet shares surprising insight into the company!
+Even this short snippet shares surprising insight into the company.
 You get a sense of culture from the changelog simply existing, but also in how it's written.
 You see what they care about, from what is tracked through where changes happen.
 And more!
 The story of this company is reacting and evolving as it goes…

 <details>
-  <summary class="cursor-pointer">Checkout CodeCraft's changelog</summary>
+  <summary class="cursor-pointer">Expand to review a changelog for "CodeCraft Inc."</summary>
 {{ "

 ```markdown